ShehanPremathilaka2000/CPP-Project/README.md

 ## IMPORTANT: ThreadManager Implementation

 The `ThreadManager` class in this project is incomplete.
 You MUST use and implement this class for parallelization in the project.
-Do not use any other parallelization techniques (like OpenMP, async, cuda etc.) You must implement the thread management functionality using the provided ThreadManager class.
+Do not use any other parallelization techniques (like OpenMP, std::async, cuda etc.) You must implement the thread management functionality using the provided ThreadManager class.
 All parallelization in the project should go through this class.
 In some test cases we use that class.

 Good luck with debugging and optimizing the simulation!